Is it really free?

 Is a free graphics system really suitable for professional work?

-We are convinced it is; that’s why we are using it 24/7 for national broadcast in all our six TV channels.
+We are convinced it is; and that’s why several national and international broadcasters are using it 24/7 channels.

 Where can I download the source code?